CorentinFERRY/CorentinFERRY/README.md

 # Hi there 👋

 My name's Corentin, I'm a coding enthusiast focusing on **backend development**.
-After a formation in **Le Campus Numérique in The Alps (Annecy)** - an 8-month FullStack program from October 2025 to June 2026, followed by a one-year apprenticeship in a company.
+After a formation in **Le Campus Numérique (Annecy)** - an 8-month FullStack program from October 2025 to June 2026, followed by a one-year apprenticeship in a company.

 ---